ibm-cloud-docs/account/catalog-vsi-tutorial.md

 1. Go to **Manage** > **Catalogs**, and click **Create a catalog**.
 1. Select **Product default** as the catalog type.
-1. Enter the name of your catalog, for example, `Sample virtual server image catalog`.
+1. Enter the name of your catalog, for example, `Sample virtual server image`.
 1. Select **No products** to exclude all products in the {{site.data.keyword.cloud}} catalog from your catalog.
 1. Click **Create**.